doncandela/mgah/mgah.md

 ```
 $ unity-compute                 # get an interactive shell on a compute node
+(wait for the compute-node shell to come up)
 $ module load conda/latest
 $ module load openmpi/5.0.3
 $ conda create -n ompi5 python=3.12